 - Rash on the skin folds, genitals, middle of the body, buttocks, under the breasts, and other areas of skin

-Your doctor or nurse can usually diagnose this condition by looking at your skin.
-The health care provider may gently scrape off a sample of skin for testing.
+Your health care provider can usually diagnose this condition by looking at your skin.
+Your provider may gently scrape off a sample of skin for testing.

 Losing weight may help eliminate the problem if you are overweight.